opengauss-mirror/blog/app/en/blogs/2022/Using-pg_chameleon-to-Migrate-Data-from-MySQL-to-openGauss.md

     Download the source code of psycopg2 at https://github.com/psycopg/psycopg2, remove the restriction of checking the PostgreSQL version, and run the **python setup.py install** command to compile the source code and install the tool.

-    Download the source code of pg_chameleon at https://github.com/the4thdoctor/pg\_chameleon, solve the preceding issues in openGauss, and run the **python setup.py install** command to compile the source code and install the tool.
+    Download the source code of pg_chameleon, solve the preceding issues in openGauss, and run the **python setup.py install** command to compile the source code and install the tool.

 3. Create the configuration file directory of pg_chameleon.